-Most women who have heart disorders—including heart valve disorders (such as mitral valve prolapse) and some birth defects of the heart—can safely give birth to healthy children, without any permanent ill effects on heart function or life span.
-However, women who have moderate or severe heart failure before pregnancy are at considerable risk of problems.
+Most women who have heart disorders—including certain heart valve disorders (such as mitral valve prolapse Mitral Valve Prolapse (MVP) Mitral valve prolapse is a disorder in which the valve flaps (cusps) bulge into the left atrium when the left ventricle contracts, sometimes allowing leakage (regurgitation) of blood into the... read more ) and some birth defects of the heart—can safely give birth to healthy children, without any permanent ill effects on heart function or life span.
+However, women who have moderate or severe heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more before pregnancy are at considerable risk of problems.
 Before becoming pregnant, such women should talk to their doctor to make sure their disorder is being treated as effectively as possible.

 If women who have one of these disorders become pregnant, doctors advise them to terminate the pregnancy as early as possible.

 Pregnancy requires the heart to work harder.
-Consequently, pregnancy may worsen a heart disorder or cause a heart disorder to produce symptoms for the first time.
+Consequently, pregnancy may worsen a heart disorder or cause a heart disorder to cause symptoms for the first time.
 Usually, the risk of death (to the woman or fetus) is increased only when a heart disorder was severe before the woman became pregnant.
-However, depending on the type and severity of the heart disorder, serious complications may develop in more than 10% of women.
+However, depending on the type and severity of the heart disorder, serious complications may develop.
 These complications include accumulation of fluid in the lungs (pulmonary edema), an abnormal heart rhythm, and stroke.

-Ideally, heart valve disorders are diagnosed and treated before the women become pregnant.
+Ideally, heart valve disorders Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+Each ventricle has... read more are diagnosed and treated before the women become pregnant.
 Doctors often recommend surgical treatment for women with severe disorders.

 Doctors advise pregnant women with a heart disorder to do the following: